ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 Many of these forms of contribution can be made with other people and there we have our nodes and a connection between them.
 In our examples:

-* for a blog post the nodes are the authors and the edge is build by authorship, by writing a post together.
+* **Blog posts**: Nodes are the authors and the edge is coauthorship, by writing a post together.
 We can get that data from our website.

-* For a package review, the nodes are the authors, editors and reviewers and the edge is the peer-review conducted together.
-The data source is our peer-review database and the github repo and issues where we conduct all the process.
+* **Package review**: Nodes are the authors, editors and reviewers, and the edge is the peer-review conducted together.
+The data source is our peer-review database and the GitHub repository and issues where the peer-review takes place.

-* The authors, mantainers and contributors of a package are nodes in the _Maintain a package_ way of contributions.
-The infomration is on GitHub.
+* **Package maintenance**: Nodes are the authors, maintainers and contributors of a package, and the edge is the work conducted on a package in common.
+This information is on GitHub.

-* Speak at a Community Call, the node are the speakers, host and moderators, and the edge is the participation in the same call.
-The data is in our community calls database and our webpage.
+* **Community Calls**: Nodes are the speakers, host and moderators, and the edge is participation in the same call.
+The data is in our community calls database and on our webpage.

-* Become a champion, the nodes are the mentors and the mentees and the edge is the mentorship relationship.
-The data is in our mentorship program database and our webpage.
+* **Champions**: Nodes are mentors and mentees, and the edge is the mentorship relationship.
+The data is in our mentorship program database and on our webpage.

-* Host a co working session, the node are the attendees and the host.
-The edge is the participation in the same session.
-The data is in our our webpage.
+* **Coworking**: Nodes are the attendees and the hosts, and the edge is participation in the same session.
+The data is on our our webpage.

-As we can see, there are many ways to represent interactions and collaborations in our community, and many of those information is open and public.
+As we can see, there are many ways to represent interactions and collaborations in our community, and all identifying information is open and public as well as most of the details.

-When we put together collaborations like this, we can build a network of interactions and collaborations in our community.
-This is how our network looks like in 2022:
+When we put all this information together, we can build a network of interactions and collaborations within our community.
+This is how our network looked like in 2022.
+You can see clusters of nodes of the same colour indicating groups of collaborators within our community, as well as some larger nodes, indicating people with a large number of interactions.

-{{< figure src = "full_network.png" alt = "A network of nodes and edges, the nodes are the people and the edges are the collaborations.There are severals groups of nodes with the same colors that identify clusters">}}
+{{< figure src = "full_network.png" alt = "A network of nodes and edges, the nodes are the people and the edges are the collaborations.
+There are several groups of nodes with the same color that identify clusters">}}

-This networks include public data about blogs post, books, events, packages, reviews, translations and champions program.
+This network is built from interactions gathered from public data about rOpenSci blogs posts, guides, events, packages, reviews, translations and Champions Program.
 It is not complete, because do not include other spaces like our Slack or our Forum, but is a good approximation.

 ## Using R to build the network

+The best part is that we were able to create these networks with R!
+In this workflow we used several packages to help manipulate the data and perform the analysis.
+We used [fs](https://fs.r-lib.org/), [dplyr](https://dplyr.tidyverse.org/), [tibble](https://tibble.tidyverse.org/), [readr](https://readr.tidyverse.org/), and [rmarkdown](https://rmarkdown.rstudio.com/) to extract, summarize and save the data, and we used [igraph](https://r.igraph.org/) to perform and visualize the network analysis.

-The best part is that we can create this networks with R. Let's see an example with the blog post.
-We can extract the data we need from the YAML of each post in our webpage: the `title`, the list of `authors` and the `date`.
+Let's take a look at how we built this network looking at blog posts as an example.
+With the blog posts we can extract the data (title, list of authors, and date) we need from the webpage YAML for each post.

 ```
 ---